pigcoder3/UniversalBash/README.md

  - fe (iron) - Finds and edits a file from any directory without knowing the exact path

- - tab - Creates a newline barrier that is the specified hieght
+ - tab - Creates a newline barrier that is the specified height

+ - word - Grabs a random word from the system dictionary (or configured or supplied file)